Reviewing Uses of Regulatory Compliance Monitoring: Background and Related Work

 \subsubsection{Conformance Checking}

 Central to the execution of business processes are information systems, which capture information about the processes and their execution in \emph{event logs}.
 These event logs, containing ordered records of individual process instances and the events that record what activity has been executed when~\cite{van2012process}, are the basis of conformance checking: The process event data of event logs can be linked to a process model, allowing insights into the relation between observed and modelled behaviour~\cite{carmonaConformanceCheckingFoundations2022}.
 Commonly considered with conformance checking is the question of whether process behaviour captured in an event log conforms to prescribed (normative) behaviour.
 This normative behaviour is given in the form of a \emph{prescriptive} process model~\cite{carmona2018conformance,groefsemaUseConformanceCompliance2022}.
 Process models are (mainly graphical) representations of business processes, and describe the process activities and their ordering~\cite{Weske19}.
-Consequently, the technique of \emph{conformance checking} can be used to assess the relation of recorded and prescribed process behaviour.
+Consequently, techniques from the family of \emph{conformance checking} can be used to assess the relation of recorded and prescribed process behaviour.
 Conformance checking techniques usually express the result of such an analysis in the form of fitness values, i.e., the degree of conformance between event log and process model, and provide lists of deviations, i.e., recorded process executions that deviate from the process models.
-Different technical approaches for conformance checking exist, mainly differing in the type of prescriptive model they use~\cite{dunzerConformanceCheckingStateoftheart2019}. \emph{Imperative} approaches use imperative process models, such as BPMN~\cite{bpmnspec} or Petri nets, which describe only allowed behaviour. \emph{Declarative} approaches apply declarative process models, such as Declare~\cite{pesicDECLAREFullSupport2007}, which only express constraints on process behaviour, instead of explicitly specifying it.
-Further, \emph{hybrid} approaches use a mixture of imperative and declarative elements to prescribe behaviour of business processes~\cite{van2021conformance}.
-In general, prescriptive models formalize constraints towards one or more \emph{process perspectives}, which are characteristics of processes relevant for conformance checking.
-These perspectives include the ordering of activities, temporal aspects, data and documents, and resources that execute the process~\cite{russellWorkflowPatternsDefinitive2015}.
+Different techniques for conformance checking exist, mainly differing in the type of prescriptive model they use~\cite{dunzerConformanceCheckingStateoftheart2019}. \emph{Imperative} techniques use imperative process models, such as BPMN~\cite{bpmnspec} or Petri nets, which describe only allowed behaviour. \emph{Declarative} techniques apply declarative process models, such as Declare~\cite{pesicDECLAREFullSupport2007}, which only express constraints on process behaviour, instead of explicitly specifying it.